zhengminlai/patmat-run/README.md

 After the preprocessing, we can call hash graph partition utility as:
 `python3 graph_part.py <edge_file> <graph_name> <part_prefix> <sep> <buffer_size> <reorder> <has_headers> [node_file] [label_type]`

-where the <reorder> specifies if we reorder the node ids by their degree, we set this option by default to be true in our experiments, and the <part_prefix> can be specified with any easy-remembered name.
+where the $reorder specifies if we reorder the node ids by their degree, we set this option by default to be true in our experiments, and the <part_prefix> can be specified with any easy-remembered name.
 We tend to use h[$number_machines]w[$number_workers] as the $part_prefix.

 For example, if you have 10 machines, and each runs 3 workers, and you specify $part_prefix as h10w3.
 After <graph_part>, you should see that there are 10 partitions, each named h10w3 in the corresponding folders in each machine, that will be jointly accessed by all three workers in that machine.

 #### tri_part
 CliqueJoin(BinaryJoin using triangle indexing) relies on triangle partition, and <tri_part> does the job via: